Cameron County, Texas: Education

 In addition, residents are eligible to apply to South Texas Independent School District's magnet schools.

 All of the county is in the service area of Texas Southmost College.

 Economy

 Cameron County has been considered one of the poorest urban counties in the US.

-The FAA approved a SpaceX private spaceport east of Brownsville on the Gulf Coast.
+The FAA approved SpaceX a private spaceport east of Brownsville on the Gulf Coast.

 The SpaceX South Texas Launch Site was originally projected to employ 75–100 full-time workers in the early years with up to 150 full-time employees/contractors by 2019.
 In 2014, SpaceX acquired additional land near Boca Chica, which they consolidated into a subdivision called "Mars Crossing", possibly named after the novel by science-fiction writer Geoffrey A. Landis.